Techiesachin-R/covidofficeentrycheck/README.md

-# covid self assessment
+# Self Declaration

-Self assessment for users before going to any office/mall premises.
+Self Declaration for users before going to any office/mall premises.